djtooke/CV/README.md

 - I am a keen home chef, and often note that I take a similar approach to cooking as in coding: working methodically, with a focus on best practice (knife skills, mise en place) and an understanding of my ingredients and methods built from the ground up.
 And I very happily 'eat my own dog food'...!

-- I have an unbroken streak of 1300+ days' language learning on Duolingo.
-When I set my mind to learning something, I keep at it!
+- I speak intermediate French and German.
+I also have an unbroken streak of 1300+ days' language learning on Duolingo; when I set my mind to learning something, I keep at it!